91C Utilities Equipment Repairer

-Tower equipment repairer job in Norfolk, VA
+Tower equipment repairer job in North Canton, OH

 If you're interested in a maintenance career, join the Army National Guard as a Utilities Equipment Repairer and help keep operations running smoothly on and off the battlefield.
 Your primary responsibility will be to maintain and repair utilities equipment and special-purpose support systems.
 Some of your duties may include maintaining, testing, and repairing electric motors; inspecting and repairing electrical equipment; inspecting and repairing electric instruments, replacing worn gaskets and sealing in watertight electrical equipment; and maintaining and repairing gasoline engine systems, air conditioner electrical systems, and portable heater fuel/electrical systems.